How we can help your business makes its money transfers

 How to pay your German-based staff via global payments

 Our global payments solutions are designed to address the mass payment needs of our clients, automatically selecting the best available rate from our pool of 18+ liquidity providers for your payment.

 No matter if it's a workforce of 10 or 1000 employees, our global payments service ensures that your employees are paid on time, with access to a wide range of currencies.
-As well as helping you to pay German-based employees, our solutions can also be ideal to cover other operating costs of yourls in Germany.
+As well as helping you to pay German-based employees, our solutions can also be ideal to cover other operating costs of yours.

 What are the biggest opportunities for doing business in Germany?

 For those considering doing business in Germany, there are several opportunities to be seized in this dynamic economy.

 Germany’s consumer market is the largest in the European Union, with a population of 83.2m.
 Easily the most significant European market for foreign producers, Germany is the third-largest importer, after the United States and China, and thus offers myriad opportunities for those looking to sell their goods and services to companies operating within it.
 Its main imports are machinery including computers, electrical machinery and equipment, vehicles, mineral fuels and pharmaceuticals.